riccardomarotti/golemail/README.md

 The project is still in its very early stage.

-A basic server is implemented, but I still don't use it.
+A basic server is implemented, and I started using it.
 I plan to release the first usable version by week 43.

 ###Contacts